srush/PyDecode/notebooks/hmm.rst

     from collections import namedtuple

     import pydecode.chart as chart
+    import pydecode.optimization as opt
+    import pydecode.constraints as cons
     import pydecode.semiring as semi
     import pandas as pd

 Tutorial 3: HMM Tagger (with constraints)
 =========================================